Faces of Childhood Cancer: Sarah Levin

 The first time I got diagnosed with ALL I was only three, so I don’t remember that much about it.
 But what my mom and dad have told me is that it was a really sad and scary time for my family.

 It happened a week before my 3rd birthday.
-I actually spent my 3rd birthday in at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC) on 7 West, which used to be the oncology floor.
+I actually spent my 3rd birthday in at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center on 7 West, which used to be the oncology floor.
 It was very challenging for my mom and dad to split time between me and my sister.
 They both wanted to be with me, but they also wanted to be with her and help her through such a hard time.

 I remember getting lumbar punctures and a drug called asparaginase, which aren’t good memories because in trying to help me, the doctors had to poke me with sharp needles and inject me with fluids.
 But I also remember some good things, like when Winnie the Pooh came to visit me on my 3rd birthday.
 I had been having a really bad day until he came into my room, then everything got better.
 I also really liked going to the Blum Resource Center to play with all the toys they had there.
 And I did lots of crafts, which took my mind off things.